department-of-veterans-affairs/va.gov-team/platform/content/content-process-modernizing-VA-forms.md

 (Ask: Do all form fields translate to online application?
 Are there any form fields that we don’t need for the online form?)
 - Discuss if any of the form language, labels, or questions are confusing
 - Identify related and potentially dependent questions
-- Discuss if there is any specific content that stakeholders think should be included on the form Introduction page
+- Discuss if there is any specific content that stakeholders think should be included on the online's form Introduction page
-- Discuss if there is any specific content that stakeholder think should be included on the form Confirmation page
+- Discuss if there is any specific content that stakeholder think should be included on the online's form Confirmation page

 ## Determine scope